Crisis investing case study

 Dollar-cost averaging would not have prevented losses during the 2008 crisis, but it could have reduced timing regret and helped investors keep buying when markets were falling.
 That is the real strength of DCA in a crash: it turns fear into a pre-planned contribution schedule.

 A lump sum invested before the crash would have participated fully in the decline.
-DCA would have deployed money gradually, buying some shares at lower prices during the downturn.
+DCA during 2008 crash conditions would have deployed money gradually, buying some shares at lower prices during the downturn.
 The final outcome depends on the exact start date, contribution schedule, fund used, and whether the investor continued through the recovery.

-Core lesson: DCA works best in a crash only if the investor keeps contributing.
+Core lesson: DCA during 2008 crash history works best as a lesson only if the investor keeps contributing.
 Pausing the plan near the bottom removes the main benefit.

 The 2008 Financial Crisis in Investor Terms